2023 Delaware River Watershed Fellowship at The Watershed Institute

 The Delaware River Watershed Fellowship is a 12 week, paid summer job opportunity designed to introduce young people from local communities to careers in environmental education.
 Fellows are hired at one of 23 environmental education centers across the Delaware River Watershed.
 Fellows participate in training sessions to help prepare them for a summer of helping people connect with nature and informing their local communities about issues affecting the Delaware River, the source of drinking water for 13 million people living in the region.

-The Watershed Institute, a member of the Alliance for Watershed Education (AWE), is seeking to hire a Fellow from the Greater Trenton Area to help connect with local community members around protecting the Delaware River and its waterways.
+The Watershed Institute, a member of the Alliance for Watershed Education (AWE), is seeking to hire a Fellow from Trenton to help connect with local community members around protecting the Delaware River and its waterways.

-- Fellows will participate in a 3 day watershed education training, at the Pocono Environmental Education Center (overnight, June 16-18.) http://www.peec.org/ (Depending on COVID limitations some or all of this training may take place virtually.)
+- Fellows will participate in a 3 day watershed education training, at the Pocono Environmental Education Center (overnight, June 14-16.) http://www.peec.org/ (Depending on Covid limitations at the time, some or all of this training may take place virtually.)

 - Fellows will attend virtual webinars as well as in-person meetings with Fellows from other AWE Centers.